 While Dani was a self-described “implementer” of business ideas to help make them successful, she also was an entrepreneur at heart.
-She went to work for another entrepreneur with whom she had previously worked in new ventures outside the medical field and acted as his Chief Operating Officer.
+She went to work for another entrepreneur with whom she had previously worked in new ventures outside the medical field, acting as his Chief Operating Officer.
 Her professional and personal success and strong relationships seemed to be thriving.
 She had several relationships that made her happy as she was always looking for “the one” who made her a “better” person.
 As her successes and her impact continued in this role, she moved to Washington, DC to supervise the growth of these professional ventures.

 Through it all, however, Dani had periodic battles with the dark thoughts inside.
-As we all do at times, she was very skilled at “wearing the mask” to appear fearless and strong on the outside while continuing to struggle with self-doubt, fears, self-worth issues, body image issues, anxieties and depression on the inside.
+As we all do at times, she was very skilled at “wearing the mask” to appear fearless and strong on the outside while continuing to struggle with self-doubt, fears, self-worth issues, body image issues, PTSD from past experiences, anxieties and depression on the inside.
 She wore the mask so well that even those closest to her did not understand or recognize that she was more fragile and vulnerable to her depression than ever before — despite her outside successes.

 Where We Are Now

 In early 2019, her depression prevailed.
 Dani’s life here on Earth ended at the age of 33.
 The impact of what she left behind is only now starting to be truly seen and recognized from all corners of the country.
 Her family and friends decided that Dani’s dream would not die with her.
 They banded together to create 33 Forever to do exactly what Dani had dreamed of — helping people be their best despite fighting depression, anxiety, self-worth isues and sucidal thoughts.

 Get in Touch.
 Get Involved.